 106A.4.2 Retention of approved construction documents.
-One set of approved construction documents shall be stamped Field Copy by the Chief Harbor Engineer and provided to the party obtaining the permit.
-The project owner shall be responsible for keeping these documents stapled or bound together as a set and on the building site at all times and making them available for inspection and use by the Port Building inspector during such construction until final inspection has been approved; failure to do so shall result in stoppage of work.
-The approved construction documents shall not be changed, modified or altered without authorization from the Chief Harbor Engineer; all work shall be done in accordance with these documents.
+One set of approved construction documents shall be stamped 'Field Copy' by the Chief Harbor Engineer and provided to the party obtaining the permit.
+This shall be provided electronically for EDR documents.
+The project owner shall be responsible for keeping these documents always stapled or bound together as a set and on the building site and making them available for inspection and use by the Port Building inspector during such construction until final inspection has been approved; failure to do so shall result in stoppage of work.
+As an alternative, these documents may be provided on an electronic screen by the contractor or owner of the project.
+The screen shall be of sufficient size to view the drawings in their whole form at a minimum scale of 1/16 inch =1 foot.
+The approved construction documents shall not be changed, modified, or altered without authorization from the Chief Harbor Engineer; all work shall be done in accordance with these documents.

-One set of approved construction documents for all building permits shall be stamped File Copy and retained by the Chief Harbor Engineer in reproducible form as public records.
+One set of approved construction documents for all building permits shall be stamped 'File Copy' and retained by the Chief Harbor Engineer in reproducible electronic form as public records.
 (See Table 1A-L - Public Information - for applicable fees).